Cecilia-xu/Improved-homepages-practice-bootstrap/README.md

-# assginment2
+# Improved homepages
-this is real assginment2
+In this project, I use bootstrap and javascript to create a responsive design for the website.